 A sample of 53 students of a web programming course at an Indonesian university participated in a trial consisting of 1) Week 1, with tutorials for all participants on concept mapping in a traditional classroom; 2) Week 2, in which, a pre-test was conducted to determine the student's initial abilities; and 3) Week 3-6, online learning process followed by a post-test to measure learning outcomes.
 To predict which student activities would improve the learning outcome of the students, linear regression of the online learning activities data in the LMS was used.
 The data generated were treated as LA.
-Working on exercises using concept mapping (n=2715) (16.1%) improved learning outcomes variance in outcome explained by working on exercises in concept mapping) (Ulfa & Fatawi, 2021).
+Working on exercises using concept mapping (n=2715) improved learning outcomes (16.1% variance in outcome explained by working on exercises in concept mapping) (Ulfa & Fatawi, 2021).

 A report by Arroway et al. (2016) points out that business analytics and learning analytics share the same characteristics of interest, investment, and implementation.
 They differ only in purposes.
-Business analytics aims to improve business practices, and learning analytics aims to improve student outcomes.
-For both. data quality, technical infrastructure, stakeholder buy-in and senior leadership support are essential.
-The additional unique challenges of learning analytics are higher education history and culture, methodological difficulties in the measurement of learning, immature tools and processes, and a longer time lag for the evaluation of outcomes.
+Business analytics aims to improve business practices, and learning analytics aims to improve student outcomes. both.
+For data quality, technical infrastructure, stakeholder buy-in and senior leadership support are essential. additional unique challenges of learning analytics are higher education history and culture, methodological difficulties in the measurement of learning, immature tools and processes, and a longer time lag for the evaluation of outcomes.
 For effective implementation of learning analytics, the authors suggest maximising stakeholders to maximise their buy-ins, ensure diverse support and funding for shared investment, and attract shared goals, motivations, scope, and outcome measures to create a unified understanding of the concept and its potential.
-There is also a need for a mature data governance system, IT system, infrastructure support and qualified staff to handle learning analytics. А pilot implementation for targeted easy-to-achieve early success can maximise stakeholder buy-Those involved in the pilot ins. implementation will become active supporters of LA in the institution.
+There is also a need for a mature data governance system, IT infrastructure support and qualified staff to learning analytics. Α implementation for targeted easy-to-achieve early success can maximise stakeholder buyinvolved in Those the implementation will become active supporters of LA in the institution.
 The EDUCAUSE analytics maturity index and the student success technologies maturity index can be used to assess the institutional strengths and weaknesses and to identify the investments.